DQ-LoRe: Dual Queries with Low Rank Approximation Re-ranking for In-Context Learning: Ablation Study

 Based on the aforementioned observations, we can draw a conclusion that different regularization techniques are required for re-ranking across different tasks.
 In future work, we aim to identify a unified regularization technique to handle all tasks, which may require further integration of kernel method and PCA.

-\paragraph{Analysis of the Impact of Trained Encoder.} In Table \ref{tab:w_o_training}, we explore the impact of various encoder training strategies and ranking methodologies on the outcome.
-The "w/o training" configuration utilizes a BERT model, which has not been trained on a specific task, for encoding sample representations.
-Conversely, the "with training" setup involves a BERT model fine-tuned on a training dataset, aimed at enhancing encoding effectiveness through contrastive learning.
-The "question + CoT" scenario leverages both the query context and CoT insights simultaneously for encoding, while the "only CoT" approach focuses solely on encoding based on CoT information, establishing direct similarity measures between the CoT in the exemplars and the question's CoT.
+\paragraph{Analysis of the Impact of Trained Encoder.} In Figure \ref{fig:w_o_training}, we explore the impact of various encoder training strategies and ranking methodologies on the outcome.
+The ``w/o training'' configuration utilizes a BERT model, which has not been trained on a specific task, for encoding sample representations.
+Conversely, the ``with training'' setup involves a BERT model fine-tuned on a training dataset, aimed at enhancing encoding effectiveness through contrastive learning.
+The ``question + CoT'' scenario leverages both the query context and CoT insights simultaneously for encoding, while the ``only CoT'' approach focuses solely on encoding based on CoT information, establishing direct similarity measures between the CoT in the exemplars and the question's CoT.

-A comparative analysis between the "w/o training" and "with training" conditions reveals that encoder training on pertinent datasets markedly improves retrieval performance.
-Especially notable in the "only CoT" setting, training the encoder results in a 3.3\% performance improvement.
+A comparative analysis between the ``w/o training'' and ``with training'' conditions reveals that encoder training on pertinent datasets markedly improves retrieval performance.
+Especially notable in the ``only CoT'' setting, training the encoder results in a 3.3\% performance improvement.
 Our proposed method demonstrates resilience, consistently enhancing outcomes even without dataset-specific encoder training.
-Remarkably, in the "only CoT with LoRe" configuration under "w/o training," we attain a 2\% absolute performance boost, underscoring the efficacy of our approach without necessitating specialized encoder training.
+Remarkably, in the ``only CoT with LoRe'' configuration under ``w/o training'', we attain a 2\% absolute performance boost, underscoring the efficacy of our approach without necessitating specialized encoder training.
 Lastly, our findings suggest that relying solely on CoT similarity for encoding is less effective compared to a hybrid approach that incorporates both question and CoT, indicating the added value of integrating comprehensive contextual cues in the encoding process.

 \paragraph{Analysis of Time Consumption.} We conduct thorough tests to compare the time efficiency of our approach against baseline methods.
 Subsequently, we conducted a detailed analysis of the time consumption for each specific module within our method.
-For a more comprehensive understanding, please refer to the detailed experimental results provided in the subsequent table.
+For a more comprehensive understanding, please refer to the detailed experimental results provided in Figure \ref{fig:time_consuming}.